 Harold Kerman passed away in January 2012.
 His hopes were for his family to continue offering opportunities to empower students to create their own future.
 Carol Kerman, the foundation’s president is “honored to perpetuate Harold’s mission to help young adults fulfil their educational dreams by supporting them financially and letting them know that someone believes in them.”

-The Steiner Kerman Education Foundation has awarded Anthony Bright Newlin from Hobart High School $1,500.00.
-He will attend Ball State University with a major in Actuarial Science.
-He finished in the top 15 in his class and will also be receiving the top math student award.
+The Steiner Kerman Education Foundation awarded Anthony Bright Newlin from Hobart H.S. $1,500.
+He will attend Ball State Univ. with a major in Actuarial Science.
+He finished in the top 15 in his class and received the top math student award.

 Doing the right thing is part of Steiner.
-Our work with Koats for Kids was inspired by that single statement, “Do the right thing.”
-One Steiner employee took the words to heart and started building Koats for Kids collection bins in a Steiner warehouse 10 years ago.
-These efforts have grown into Steiner being the logistical arm for the Winnebago County Salvation Army’s annual Koats for Kids drive.
+Our work with Koats 4 Kids was inspired by that single statement, “Do the right thing.”
+One Steiner employee took the words to heart and started building Koats 4 Kids collection bins in a Steiner warehouse 10 years ago.
+These efforts have grown into Steiner being the logistical arm for the Winnebago County Salvation Army’s annual Koats 4 Kids drive.
 These bins collected over 1,500 coats in 2014 alone.
-We also helped give away over 1,300 hats, gloves, mittens, and scarves.
+We also helped give away over 1,300 hats, gloves, mittens, scarves and snow boots.

-We appreciate the opportunity to serve and are excited to continue our relationship with Koats for Kids.
+We appreciate the opportunity to serve and are excited to continue our relationship with Koats 4 Kids.

 The Boy Scouts of America is best known for its character building and leadership training.
 This character and value-based leadership is engrained in Steiner.
 We are a third generation family owned business with the fourth generation of Scouts learning our industry and preparing to lead the organization in the future.
 Steiner has benefitted from the life education Boy Scouts of America provided since 1916.
 We understand our responsibility to give back.